summerela/intro_programming_python/Module7/lab1/Lab1.md

 this command `git clone <link you copied>`:
 ![8_cli_clone](8_cli_clone.png)

-0. Then the magic happens and this are downloaded.
+0. Then the magic happens!
+Files are downloaded from the interwebs.
 Let's see what's here with some `ls` command stuff ( `dir` on Windows ):
 ![9_see_stuff](9_see_stuff.png)

 0. Whoohoo!
 We've download files from the web.
 We can see the `README.md` from our repository.
 Highfive!
 Before we move on, go to `https://github.com/settings/admin` and create